 - On lasagna day: simply cook the noodles and put it all together!
 You can always use some of those no cook lasagna sheets too if you’re being really lazy.
 No judgements here, been there done that.

-Now that I have not only broken down lasagna in manageable steps, but also taken care of dinners using some of the parts, there are no excuses.
+Now that I have not only broken down this vegan creamy pesto and sausage lasagna in manageable steps, but also taken care of dinners using some of the parts, there are no excuses.
 I’m drooling again just thinking about it.
 Perhaps I should make this one more time for quality control…

 - Crockpot Red Sauce (or you can use my Fresh Tomato Marinara, see note if doing the 4 additional dinners option)